An unexpected encounter.

 Object?
 Of course she would object, but he’d still have to do it.

 He sounded cautious, and shy, not sure how she would respond to that utterly impossible suggestion.

-However, she nodded, not objecting; seeming to give permission and to agree… to ‘some’ of it.
-At least she didn’t argue, or physically resist what he was suggesting.
+However, she knew she had no choice, so she nodded, not objecting; seeming to give permission and to agree… to ‘some’ of it.
+At least she didn’t argue, or physically resist the unthinkable things that he was suggesting.
 She was too wet and cold for that, and she desperately needed to get warm.

-It was tight quarters where they were, and would soon get more personal, but she’d survive.
+It was tight quarters where they were, and everything would soon get more personal, but she’d survive.
 He would apologize where he needed to as he explained what he needed to do, and why.
-As embarrassing as it might be, it would beat getting any wetter, except she was now getting him wet where she leaned against him.
+As embarrassing as it might be, it would beat getting any wetter, except she was now getting 'him' wet, where she leaned against him.